agilesix/AgileSix.com/src/pages/capabilities.md

   government modernization, product delivery, and human-centered design.

   But we’re not _just_ a tech company.
 We’re a solutions company.
 While most of our work is digital, we recognize that some problems can’t be solved by coding or new hardware.
 Our team will work with you to figure out what you need — sometimes the best solution is as low-tech as a new process for handling incoming paperwork.
 capabilities:
   - Design
-  - 'Product Development '
+  - "Product Development "
   - DevOps & Cloud Infrastructure
   - Agile Coaching
   - Research